as-dr/pears/README.md

 5. Give it a name and click __Create copy__

 To join a space simply navigate to the `dat://` URL you got from your friend, click on __Join this space__ and follow the steps.

+## NB

+Currently, only mp3 files can be streamed.
+Please expect stability issues and bugs.

 ## Development
 ```